PvanTurennout/IPSENH/README.md

 # IPSENH project
 ## Description
+We created a music player that could play music form multiple sources.
+Supported: uploaded audio files and Youtube.

+### Outline
 CI/CD: Gitlab CI and Sonarqube. \
-Frontend: Angular with Angular Material. \
+Frontend: Angular 11 with Angular Material. \
 Backend: Nodejs with Express and Jest. \
 We used a Mysql database, version 8.0.25.
+We used migrations to create the database.
+The package we used is [marv](https://www.npmjs.com/package/marv), with the mysql driver. \
-We also made use of Firebase cloud storage.
+We also made use of Firebase cloud storage for storing audio files.

 ## Docker repositories
 * [frontend](https://hub.docker.com/repository/docker/musicisum4ipsenh/frontend)